-Browse/display images will be created from the quick-look or middle FITS files using the best available background and will be available on the SECCHI Web server.
+Browse/display images will be created from the pre-final FITS files using the best available background and will be available on the SECCHI Web server.
 One (1) copy of each image will be kept as part of the SECCHI archive until replaced by a superior version (if any).
 The same procedure will be followed for browse movies.
 The image data will be accessible through the Internet using a searchable database.
 It will be possible to generate queries using most header keywords as parameters.
-Temperatures, voltages and other parameters can be obtained through database queries.
+Temperatures, voltages and other housekeeping parameters can also be obtained through database queries.